 Infected cells are then transcribed and spliced.
 Full-length viral RNA (which is the RNA that encodes all proteins) is delivered to cytoplasm and translated; other cellular procedures are modification and delivery of RNA from the nucleus (Hu and Pathak, 2000).
-Spliced full-length viral RNA is packaged into viral particles.
+Spliced fulllength viral RNA is packaged into viral particles.
 Retroviruses are RNA viruses that are replicated over integrated DNA intermediate products.
 Retroviral particles surround two copies of full-length viral RNA, containing all of the genetic information required for virus replication, with capsid (Hu and Pathak, 2000).
 Virologic and genetic studies indicated that specific packaging of retroviral genomic RNA was carried out through the interaction with the nucleocapsid (NC) domain of Gag polyprotein.
 Retroviral NC domains are generally very simple, and contain one or two zinc knob motifs consisting of C-C-H-C sequences.
 Zinc knobs form metal-coordinated reverse turn, stabilized by NH-S hydrogen bonds.
 Most retroviral zinc knobs contain a hydrophobic cut on the surface of the mini-globular domain,

 Figure 3.
 Structures of retrovirus vectors.
 (A) Basic structure of retrovirus vectors and two transcripts from the vector.
 In the replication competent MMLV, the Gag-Pol and the Env proteins are translated from the genomic RNA and the subgenomic RNA, respectively.
 The subgenomic RNA is a spliced form RNA, and the splicing occurs from the splice donor site (SD) to the splice acceptor site (SA).
-Both 5- and 3- LTRs consist of U3, R, and U5 regions. Ψ = packaging signal; Δ gag = truncated gag sequence.
+Both 5 and 3 $^{\circ}$ LTRs consist of U3, R, and U5 regions. Ψ = packaging signal; Δ gag = truncated gag sequence.
 (B) Structures of versatile pMXs-derived vectors.
 LTR = long terminal repeat; Ψ = packaging signal; MCS = multi-cloning site; IRES = internal ribosomal entry site; GFP = green fluorescent protein' neor = neomycin-resistant gene; puror = puromycin-resistant gene.
 (C) Structures of pMXs, pMYs, and pMZs vectors.
-The 5- LTR, primer binding site (PBS), and the extended packaging signal of pMXs are derived from the MFG vector.
-PBS used in pMYs and pMZs are derived for cDNA library construction and is preceded by triple stop codons (not shown).
+The 5 LTR, primer binding site (PBS), and the extended packaging signal of pMXs are derived from the MFG vector.
+PBS used in pMYs and pMZs are derived from MESV (murine embryonic stem cell virus) and binds tRNA-glu instead of tRNA-pro.
+MCS is designed for cDNA library construction and is preceded by triple stop codons (not shown).
 White box = MMLV LTR; gray box = PCMV LTR; hatched box = MPSV LTR or SFFVp LTR.
 MCS = multi-cloning site (Kitamura et al., 2003).